OCTSharpImaging/OCTSharp/README.md

 the source code to tailor the software for specific applications nor modify the hardware.
 For independent research groups, a significant amount of effort is often spent on developing OCT software for real-time imaging, especially for clinical applications.
 On the other hand, developing software that accommodates different hardware is often challenging.
-Virtual processing plugin (https://github.com/spectralcode/OCTproZ) and OCT software development library in C++ (https://www.vortex-oct.dev/) are being explored.
+Virtual processing plugin in C++ (https://github.com/spectralcode/OCTproZ) and OCT software development library in C++ (https://www.vortex-oct.dev/) are being explored.
 However, developing or maintaining C++ based OCT software is often challenging for non-professional software developers due to its complexity of low-level memory management and the steep learning curve of C++ programming.
 In this project, OCTSharp is developed as open-source software that aims to significantly lower the programming complexity and development cycle for an